bluesky/tiled/docs/source/explanations/structures.md

 order, but we cannot make requests like "rows 100-200".
 Dask has the same limitation, for the same reason.

-Notice that the microstructure contains links to other endpoints.
+Notice that the microstructure contains base64-encoded data.
 The correct way to encode dataframes and their data types in a cross-language way is with Apache Arrow.
 Apache Arrow is a binary format.
 It explicitly does not support JSON.
 (There is a JSON implementation, but the documentation states that it is intended only for integration testing and should not be used by external code.)
-Therefore, we direct the client to endpoints that serve (binary) Apache Arrow-encoded data to express the microstructure because we have no reasonable way of placing it inline in the response.
+Therefore, when JSON is requested, we base64-encode it.
+When binary msgpack is requested instead of JSON, we pack the binary data directly.

 The microstructure has two parts: